-Roman Kemp was one of the most popular campmates on this year's I'm a Celebrity, eventually finishing the show in third place.
+Roman Kemp was one of the most popular campmates on last year's I'm a Celebrity, eventually finishing the show in third place.
 The 26-year-old, who is best known for his Capital FM presenting role, is the son of Spandau Ballet star, Martin Kemp, and frequently speaks about the close bond he shares with his dad, who he affectionately calls his "best friend" and his "hero".
 Back in 2015, the father-and-son duo invited HELLO! into their family home, where they showed off their easy banter and fun relationship.

 "He has no personality - he's a shrinking violet," joked former EastEnders actor Martin, when asked about his son.
 It's no surprise to hear, then, that the star and his wife Shirlie Holliman broke the number one parenting rule and brought up Roman and their daughter, photographer Harley Moon, to be their friends.
 It clearly worked.